BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 ## Memory regions {#region}

 A memory region is a contiguous range of physical memory.
-A memory region must be at least page size.
-The size of a memory region must be a power-of-2 multiple of the base page size (4KiB) and the region must be aligned to its size.
+The size of a memory region must be a multiple of a supported page size.

 A memory region may be mapped into a protection domain.
 The mapping has a number of attributes, which include: